akjmicro/dclang/README.md

     200000010000000

     # this is a comment
-    s" This is a string!" print
+    "This is a string!" print
     This is a string!

     # store a value at slot zero: